From Heegaard diagrams to surgery: An example

 With $\beta_4'=\delta[\alpha'_4]=\alpha'_4=11$ we go to (A5) since this curve intersects $\beta_4=10$ in a single point.
 The curves 10 and 11 are disjoint from 3, 6 and 9, and the composition $\theta_{11}\circ\theta_{10}$ maps the curve $\delta[\alpha'_4]=11$ into a curve isotopic to $\beta_4=10$.
 Hence, the following composition of Dehn twists maps $\alpha'$-curves onto $\beta$-curves

-The steps (S2) and (S3) in transforming our Heegaard diagram into a surgery are illustrated at the right-hand side of Figure~\ref{HD}.
+The steps (S1) and (S2) in transforming our Heegaard diagram into a surgery are illustrated in Figure~\ref{HD}.
+In the step (S3) each curve at the right-hand side of Figure~\ref{HD}, except the blue one whose framing is 3, obtains the framing equal to 1.
+However, we will keep the numbers of curves until the last figure, where the framing is present.
+This is done in order to help the reader to follow the example.
 The step (S4) is illustrated by several pictures.
 At the left-hand side of Figure~\ref{HDa} we illustrate a parallel copy in $H$ of $\delta_2$, which is the curve denoted by 2 in our case.
 It is linked with the parallel copy of the curve denoted by 1 since it is pushed deeper into $H$.
 Then we make a parallel copy of $\delta_3$, which is the curve denoted by 3 in our case (see the right-hand side of Figure~\ref{HDa}).

 Next comes another parallel copy of the curve denoted by 1 inside a handle of $H$ (see the left-hand side of Figure~\ref{HDb}).
 We proceed in the same manner in order to make parallel copies of $\delta_5$, $\delta_6$ and $\delta_7$, which are the curves denoted by 4, 5 and 6 in our case (see the right-hand side of Figure~\ref{HDb}).